cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 As mentioned above, user interfaces that display the denomination without any trace information then they **must** make a decision to trust a canonical path for that denomination.
 Otherwise, user interfaces must still somehow display the trace information to the end user.
 This is because the metadata contains human-readable information that is not directly verified by the state machine.
 Thus, a malicious sender chain can fool user interfaces if they choose to send metadata that is the same as some well-known token issued by a different chain.
 However, given that a certain chain and denomination is trusted; the metadata can make it easier for displays to represent the token without relying on out-of-chain information.

+`getMetadata` and `getSentMetadataFlag` are helper functions on the sender chain for version 2 of the transfer protocol. `getMetadata` is an optional function returns the metadata stored on the sender chain for a given denomination. `getSentMetadataFlag` will set a boolean flag when it is confirmed that the metadata for a given token has been received on the receiver chain.
+This should only be set on a successful acknowledgement so that it doesn't get set when the receiver state machine logic gets reverted.
+It is used to ensure that metadata is not sent redundantly as packets with the same denomination get sent after the first sent packet.

 #### Reasoning